MolochVentures/moloch/README.md

 Moloch v2 is designed to extend MolochDAO's operations from purely single-token public goods grants-making to acquiring and spending (or investing in) an unlimited portfolio of assets.

-Proposals in Moloch v2 now specify a tribute token and a payment token, which can be any whitelisted ERC20.
-Membership proposals offering tribute in exchange for shares can now offer any token, possibly helping balance the DAO portfolio.
+Proposals in Moloch v2 now specify a **tribute token** and a **payment token**, which can be any whitelisted ERC20.
+Membership proposals which offer tribute tokens in exchange for shares can now offer any token, possibly helping balance the DAO portfolio.
 Grant proposals can now be in both shares and a stablecoin payment token to smooth out volatility risk, or even skip shares entirely to pay external contractors without awarding membership.
 Members can also propose *trades* to swap tokens OTC with the guild bank, which could be used for making investments, active portfolio management, selloffs, or just to top off a stablecoin reserve used to pay for planned expenses.

+In addition to standard proposals above, there are two special proposals.
+The first is for whitelisting new tokens to be eligible as tribute, and the second is for removing DAO members via Guild Kick.
+Both follow the same voting mechanics as standard proposals (no quorum, simple majority rules).

 ### MolochLAO